-We conduct a pre-registered field experiment with low-income grocery shoppers to study how behavioral interventions can be leveraged to improve the effectiveness of subsidies for healthy food purchases.
-Our unique design enables us to elicit choices between subsidies and deliver subsidies both before and at the point of purchase.
-We examine the effect of two non-restrictive changes to the choice environment: giving shoppers greater agency over the choice of subsidies and introducing a waiting period before the shopping trip to prompt deliberation about the subsidy and food purchasing decision.
-When combined, these changes substantially increase the effectiveness of subsidies, increasing healthy purchases by 61% relative to a restricted healthy food subsidy and 199% relative to an un-subsidized control group.
-Given the low cost and potential scalability of our interventions, our findings have significant implications for policy and intervention design.
+We conduct a field experiment with low-income shoppers to study how behavioral interventions can improve the effectiveness of healthy food subsidies.
+Our unique design enables us to deliver subsidies both before and during grocery shopping.
+We examine the effects of two non-restrictive changes to the choice environment: giving shoppers agency over the subsidy they receive and introducing a waiting period before a subsidized shopping trip to prompt deliberation about upcoming purchases.
+These interventions increase healthy food spending by 61% more than a healthy food subsidy alone, resulting in 199% greater healthy spending than in our unsubsidized control group.

-Keywords: agency, deliberation, nutrition, choice architecture, waiting periods, field experiment
+Keywords: nutrition, subsidies, agency, deliberation, waiting periods, field experiment

 Suggested Citation: Suggested Citation